State of Illinois v. Alice Wynekoop: Wynekoop's failing health

-January 19 – Mistrial Declared
+January 19 – Mistrial declared

 At the end of Thursday's session, Wynekoop collapsed and had to be revived with "hypodermics."
 Heart specialists remained with her overnight, and the defense predicted Friday morning that "death was highly probable if she continued to stand trial today."
 An independent heart specialist determined that Wynekoop was "not faking illness" and could not continue.
-The defense proposed that the judge "withdraw a juror and declare a mistrial" and the prosecution objected, saying it "'would be nothing but a subterfuge.'"
+The defense proposed that the judge "withdraw a juror and declare a mistrial" and the prosecution objected, saying it "would be nothing but a subterfuge."
 The judge granted the motion for mistrial, but reserved final judgment until Monday morning, January 22, to see if Wynekoop could, in the words of one reporter, "down the forces of weakness which are engulfing her," and allow her "to clear her name before she passes beyond the reach of any smirch."

-January 22 - On to the Retrial
+January 22 - On to the retrial

 On Monday afternoon, January 22, the judge declared a mistrial after Wynekoop signed off on the decision.
 She stated that "her children, fearing her death, wished it."
 By February 1 Wynekoop's health had improved, and she celebrated her 63rd birthday, "the dreariest in her life."
 In an attempt at humor, she stated that it was her first birthday in jail, and she hoped it would be her last.

-Earle Located
+Earle located

 In the meantime, on Tuesday, January 30, Earle was located in a Milwaukee boarding house going by the name of Harry Clark.
 After questioning by police, he was released because there was no warrant for his arrest.
 He said that he fled to Wisconsin to avoid a subpoena that would require him to testify at his mother's trial.
-He blamed the police for being "unscrupulous" in their interrogation of his mother, and "'They scorned scientific methods of crime detection at the time Rheta's body was found.'"
+He blamed the police for being "unscrupulous" in their interrogation of his mother, and "They scorned scientific methods of crime detection at the time Rheta's body was found."
 He stated that he would soon depart for Arizona.

-The New Trial Date
+New trial date

 In court on Tuesday, February 6, Wynekoop appeared before the new judge, Judge Harry B. Miller, to set a date for the second trial.
-Feeling better, Wynekoop pled to have it "'immediately,'" while the defense team wanted more time to prepare for the trial.
+Feeling better, Wynekoop pled to have it "immediately", while the defense team wanted more time to prepare for the trial.
 By agreement of all parties, the trial was set to begin on February 19.
-As she left the courtroom, Wynekoop said to reporters, "'This waiting is driving me crazy… I want to get the ordeal of this trial over once and for all.'"
+As she left the courtroom, Wynekoop said to reporters, "This waiting is driving me crazy – I want to get the ordeal of this trial over once and for all."

-February 19–24 – First Week of Retrial
+February 19 to 24 – First week of retrial

 Monday, February 19

 The session on Monday was brief, as one of the defense attorneys was ill with an abscessed tooth.
 Wynekoop, however, arrived in court appearing stronger and to have "recovered her poise and self-assurance."
 She was even seen laughing.
 Wynekoop entered a plea of not guilty, instructions were given to prospective jurors, a few were interviewed, and court was adjourned.